SupaxInc/data-structure-and-algorithms/README.md

     **Unique uses:**

     - Sort the input set so adjacent duplicates are beside each other.
         - Helps prevent duplicate results when we backtrack and pop, we check the next index num.
-Similar to problem 3Sum.
+Similar to problem 3Sum and Subset 2
     - Prune search space after finding valid combination.
         - Avoids identical subsets that lead to same sum